Published on Friday, April 29th, 2022

 We’re challenging children to use their imagination and write 100 words to finish a chapter of Dick’s new book, Ambrose Follows His Nose, a unique collaborative effort between Dick and his great-granddaughter, Josie Rogers.

-20 winning writers will receive a copy of Ambrose Follows His Nose and a limited edition Ambrose print, signed by Josie Rogers.
+Runners up will receive a copy of Ambrose Follows His Nose signed by Josie Rogers.

-The overall winner will receive new editions of Dick’s back-catalogue for their school plus a personal appearance from Josie Rogers at their school to read Ambrose Follows His Nose.
+The overall winner will receive a signed copy of Ambrose Follows His Nose, new editions of Dick’s back-catalogue for their school plus a personal appearance from Josie Rogers at their school to read Ambrose Follows His Nose.

 The competition is open now, and you have just over one month to get your entries in, as it closes on 31st May 2022!